 Full programme details are available on the University Degree Regulations and Programmes of Study website.

-Courses shown below are for the 2020/21 academic year and are for illustrative purposes.
-Courses for the 2021/22 academic year will be confirmed in May 2021.
+Courses shown below are for the 2021/22 academic year.
 Depending on demand, space on specific courses may be limited.

 You must select between 80 and 120 credits of the following courses: